For years, Los Angeles has tried, by flooding Owens Lake, to make amends for draining it dry Credit Monica Almeida/The New York Times

 From Paterson, where it is a pipe four feet in diameter, the sewer parallels the Passaic river to its mouth, receiving on its way the sewage from Glen Ridge, Bloomfield, Belleville, Nutley, Passaic, Paterson, Acquackanonk, Garfield, Wallington, Harrison, East Newark and Newark.
 At the latter place the tube, now twelve feet in diameter, makes a vertical drop of about 268 feet (to a distance of 250 feet below sea level) to pass under Newark bay.
 At Bayonne it rises 168 feet and at this elevation (100 feet below ground level) passes under Bayonne and New York bay to Robbins Reef where it discharges through pipes into the bay.
 On the salt meadows just outside Newark will be erected the pumping and treating plants.
 Here the sewage will be screened and passed through grit and sedimentation chambers to remove all the objectionable suspended material possible.
 Sufficient head will be maintained at the pumping plant to force the sewage into the bay.
 The final discharge will be through concrete pipes from the terminal chamber on the reef.
 By a fan-like arrangement of outlet pipes, a thorough distribution of the sewage will be assured”

-Commentary: This is the intercepting sewer that Dr. John L. Leal pushed for when he was health officer for Paterson, New Jersey.
+Commentary: This is the intercepting sewer that Dr. John L. Leal pushed for when he was health officer for Paterson, New Jersey in the early 1900s.

 Reference: Municipal Journal.
 “Construction Features of the Passaic Valley Sewer.”
 38:3(January 21, 1915): 59.